trollcop/usbimager/README.md

 The '-v' and '-vv' flags will make USBImager to be verbose, and it will print out details to the console.
 That is stdout on Linux and MacOSX
 (so run this in a Terminal), and on Windows a spearate window will be opened for messages.

 The number flags sets the buffer size to the power of two Megabytes (0 = 1M, 1 = 2M, 2 = 4M, 3 = 8M, 4 = 16M, ...
 9 = 512M).
-Keep in
+When not
-mind that the actual memory requirement is threefold, because there's one buffer for the compressed data, one for the uncompressed data, and one for the data read back for verification.
-When not specified, buffer size defaults to 1 Megabyte.
+specified, buffer size defaults to 1 Megabyte.

 If you start USBImager with the '-s' flag (lowercase), then it will allow you to send images to serial ports as well.
 For this, your user has to be the member of the "uucp" or "dialout" groups (differs in distributions, use "ls -la /dev/|grep tty" to see which one).
 In this